 The last model case explored consists of two interacting Fermi gases with different interaction strength mixed together.
 One component has a particle mass of $m_1$ and the second component of the star in contrast has a small particle mass $m_2=10^{-6}m_1$.
 We have found that adding a component with such a small particle mass still reproduces the typical known behaviour of a Fermi star with an interacting Fermi gas.
 The total mass of the star and $M_{TOV}$ increases with increasing interaction strength.

 All the cases considered here lead to quite compact configurations.
 The cases containing two incompressible fluids give the most compact configurations, even getting very close to the causality limit.

-In conclusion, we can say that combining two different types of matter where either one or both of them could be dark matter gives interesting configurations in mass and radius when compared to known single fluid dark matter models.
+In summary, we can say that combining two different types of matter where either one or both of them could be dark matter gives interesting configurations in mass and radius when compared to known single fluid dark matter models.
+We even find stable solutions for such configurations.
 The additional dark matter component has an impact on the total mass and the total radius of the star, therefore making more compact configurations possible.
 The mass-radius relation can be substantially changed in some cases studied leading to unique features distinctly different to the mass-radius relation for ordinary matter, such as neutron stars and white dwarfs.
 We point out that this is an exploratory work for the study of two-component dark matter stars which are encouraging.
 Certainly, the whole plethora of combinations of two dark matter fluids in exotic compact objects has just been touched upon.
 Further investigations of exotic compact objects with different types of dark matter will be considered in future work.